[Note: This scenario has been greatly updated by the Historical Scenario Commission on July 11, 2017. Download version 2.0]

 Hamilton’s views are favored among the coastal cities and throughout New England, while Jefferson’s views are strong in the rural South and West.
 In the US House of Representative, James Madison is clearly fashioning an anti-Administration party to combat Hamilton’s influence on Washington.

 Despite the criticism, Washington is expected to win at least one vote from every elector.
 The real battle is for the VP vote.
 John Adams is up for reelection, but faces three anti-Administration politicians: George Clinton, Aaron Burr and Thomas Jefferson.
 In reality, every candidate is actually running for president.
 Each elector gets two votes.
-The winner has the most votes, becoming president, while the second place candidate (assuming he is from a different state than the winner) becomes VP.
-As such, Jefferson cannot become VP if Washington becomes president, as they are both from Virginia.
+The winner has the most votes, becoming president, while the second place candidate becomes VP.

 This election allows for many what-if scenarios: